kailichou/SplitExcelbyColumnValue/README.md

 # SplitExcelbyColumnValue

-#### A spliting Excel sheet program makes a tedious task easy and crispy.
+#### An Excel sheet spliting program makes a tedious task easy and crispy.

 **Kudos to @satssehgal**